mapprotocol/map-contracts/lightclients/near/README.md

 The compiled artifacts will be saved in the `artifacts/` directory by default

 ## Testing contracts

 Our test cases are separated into two files:

-**LightNode.sol** including test cases related to basic functions and some configuration functions
+**LightNode.js** including test cases related to basic functions and some configuration functions

 we can use hardhat basic test task to run through it:

+(Make sure you have closed /test/oncjainTest.js before you begin)

 ```
 $ npx hardhat test